Steve Blass: Post-playing career

 Blass worked in the late 1970s as a Pittsburgh-area salesman for Jostens, a company that manufactures school class rings.
 He joined the Pirates' TV and radio broadcast team in 1983 as a part-time color commentator, earning a full-time post in 1986.
 Before the 2005 season, he announced that he would announce only home games from then on to spend more time with his family.
 Blass retired from broadcasting in 2019 after 60 years with the organization as a player and broadcaster.

 He was inducted into the Kinston Professional Baseball Hall of Fame in 1997.

+He was inducted into the Charleston, West Virginia Baseball Hall of Fame in 2022.

 Blass' autobiography, A Pirate For Life (Triumph Books), was released on May 1, 2012.
 His memoirs, co-written with Erik Sherman, encompass his struggles with Steve Blass disease and his days as a color commentator for the Pirates.

 Blass was announced as an inaugural member of the Pittsburgh Pirates Hall Of Fame on August 7, 2022.